Submitty/submitty.github.io/_docs/developer/getting_started/worker_vm.md

    _NOTE: Running a socket command while a worker machine is running can detach the process, making the VM inaccessible to vagrant.
-If this happens and you are unable to `vagrant workers halt`, then you may run `pkill -15 -f qemu-system-` to halt the worker machine._
+If this happens and you are unable to `vagrant workers halt`, then you may run `pkill -15 -f qemu-system-` to kill all virtual machines running on your computer (including the main Submitty VM)._

 6. Now you can create the worker machine(s) with:
    ```